Infinite Frontier Year Twenty (Part 2)

 Picking up directly from Aquaman/The Flash: Voidsong #1-2, with the entire populace of Earth incapacitated, Aquaman and Flash pilot an Atlantean spaceship head-on into the Voidsong armada.
 Aquaman and Flash get swept inside a gigantic formless alien overlord.
 Aquaman tells off the Voidsong and then rescues Flash from a hallucinatory-inducing black goo.
 In a moment of epiphany, the duo realizes that they both need to treat their wives better.
 The Speed Force gifts them with the anti-Voidsong “song of the universe,” which they sing together, causing the populace of Earth to awake from its collective slumber.
 The Justice League, Justice Society, Nightwing, Batgirl (Cassie Cain), Batwoman, Clayface (Basil Karlo), Penguin, Riddler, Harley Quinn, Deathstroke, Jackson Hyde (who has graduated from “Aqualad” to become a dual Aquaman), the Atom (Ray Palmer), Booster Gold, August General in Iron, Green Arrow, Green Lantern Sojourner “Jo” Mullein, Blue Beetle (Jaime Reyes), John Constantine, Blue Devil, and Negative Man destroy all the Voidsong ships, defeating their armada for good.
 Joker is also shown fighting the Voidsong, but we should ignore his presence as a continuity error that clashes with Joker Vol. 2.
 Later, Superman (Clark Kent), Batman, and Wonder Woman demand an immediate debriefing from Aquaman and Flash, but Aquaman tells Flash to go home to be with Iris.
 Before Flash departs, Batman invites him to hang out at the Batcave, but Flash says he’ll be busy.
 (It’s unknown if they raincheck, but we can assume they don’t on account of how busy they’ll be.
 Also, Batman wouldn’t have a Batcave at this juncture.
 He must mean one of the Micro-Caves or the Bat-Garage.)
 On the steps of the Hall of Justice, Aquaman is given a triumphant celebration befit for a man who just saved the planet.
 Shortly thereafter, Batman travels to Mars and “brings something back,” although this is only mentioned by Aquaman as an aside in the epilogue of this story, so we don’t have any further details.

 –REFERENCE: In Superman: Son of Kal-El 2021 Annual.
-With Superman (Clark Kent) set to depart on his quest with the Authority to bring down Mongul and liberate Warworld, he wants to leave behind something special for his son.
+With Superman (Clark Kent) set to depart on his quest with the Authority to bring down Mongul III and liberate Warworld, he wants to leave behind something special for his son.
 Using Kryptonian technology, Clark creates a holographic interactive AI version of himself, saving it onto an alien crystal.
 He gives it to Batman, telling him to give it to Jon once he’s off-world.
 Note that Action Comics #1044 tells us that Justice League: No Justice occurs months prior to Superman (Clark) liberating Warworld from Mongul.
 That’s ridiculous as Justice League: No Justice occurred four years ago.

 –Superman: Son of Kal-El 2021 Annual

-With Superman (Clark Kent) having just departed on his quest with the Authority to bring down Mongul and liberate Warworld, Batman visits Lois and Jon to deliver Clark’s crystal AI to the latter.
+With Superman (Clark Kent) having just departed on his quest with the Authority to bring down Mongul III and liberate Warworld, Batman visits Lois and Jon to deliver Clark’s crystalline AI to the latter.
 At the Fortress of Solitude, Jon speaks with his dad’s holographic AI.
 Shortly thereafter, having played some of the wealthiest shady businessmen (including Blockbuster and electronics magnate Luca Maurice) for tons of cash, Lex Luthor (flanked by his assistant Mercy Graves) makes his triumphant return as head of LexCorp.
 Citing that he’d been mind-controlled by Gorilla Grodd for the past few years, Luthor even obtains a full pardon for all his crimes.
 When Maurice activates killer robots to attack LexCorp tower, Superman (Jon) reluctantly helps Luthor fend them off.
 Afterward, Jon and Luthor play chess, with Jon saying that Luthor must take down the gaudy LexCorp sign atop his HQ if he loses.
 Sure enough, Jon wins.
 After Jon leaves, and angry Luthor has Maurice killed and sets up a meeting with President of Gamorra Henry Bendix.

 –Superman: Son of Kal-El #6